j2store/userguide/app_giftcertificate.md

 Offer Gift Card purchase to your customers.
 Providing Gift cards widens your window of sales.
 With this plugin, Store Owners will be able to create and sell Gift cards.
 A gift card or cashcard is aumatically generated and sent as email.

+Gift Card app generates PDF and attached to the order email notification.
+This app requires DOMPDF library to generate and send PDF.
+You can download the DOMPDF library plugin and install it from here: https://bitbucket.org/j2store/plg_lib_dompdf/downloads/plg_library_dompdf.zip

 #### Requirements

 * PHP 5.4 or higher